Great Big Beach Clean

 Please check back to the event listing on our website to ensure the event you're planning to attend is going ahead, as sometimes events may be cancelled.

 Due to bad weather or unforseen circumstances events are sometimes cancelled.
 Please contact us (or the event organiser) during office hours or check back to the event's page on this website, if you want to check if the event is still taking place.
-If you've booked in advance and the event is cancelled, you'll be contacted by telephone.
+If you've booked in advance and the event is cancelled, you'll be contacted.

 If refreshments are provided, it will be highlighted in the event description.
 Therefore, please consider the duration of the event you're attending, as it may be essential for you to bring a packed lunch and sufficient drinking fluids.
 Also take into account the event location, as it may not be in a convenient place to access local shops and services.